AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 -   You can go to the [ECS Instance Types Available for Each Region page](https://ecs-buy.aliyun.com/instanceTypes/#/instanceTypeByRegion) to view the instance types available in each region.
 -   For more information about these specifications, see [Description of instance specifications](/intl.en-US/Instance/Instance families.md).

-## ebmhfg6, general purpose ECS Bare Metal Instance family with high clock speed
+## ebmhfg6, general purpose ECS Bare Metal Instance family with high clock speeds

 Features

--   I/O optimized.
+-   Is an instance family in which all instances are I/O optimized.
 -   Supports ESSDs, standard SSDs, and ultra disks.
 -   Offers a CPU-to-memory ratio of 1:4.8.
--   Equipped with 3.1 GHz Intel ® Xeon ® Platinum 8269CY \(Cascade Lake\) processors with a maximum turbo frequency of 3.5 GHz.
+-   Uses 3.1 GHz Intel® Xeon® Platinum 8269CY \(Cascade Lake\) processors that deliver a maximum turbo frequency of 3.5 GHz.
 -   Provides high network performance with a packet forwarding rate of 6,000 Kpps.
 -   Supports VPCs only.
 -   Provides dedicated hardware resources and physical isolation.
--   Suitable for the following scenarios:
+-   Applies to the following scenarios:
     -   Workloads that require direct access to physical resources or scenarios that require a license to be bound to the hardware
     -   Third-party virtualization including Xen and KVM, and AnyStack including OpenStack and ZStack
     -   Containers including Docker, Clear Containers, and Pouch